ZimengXiong/osx-square-window-corners/README.md

 > This has only been tested on LIGHT MODE.
 I have no idea what you will need to do to make it work on DARK MODE

 > [!NOTE]
 > When I was trying out different .car modifications, I accidentally bricked my system, and essentially all windows could not be visible.
 Reverting was a simple as a few terminal commands.
 Make sure you can access these commands on an another device just in case.
+SET UP SSH FROM ANOTHER DEVICE FIRST SO YOU CAN EASILY RUN TERMINAL COMMANDS FROM ANOTHER DEVICE.

 ## Backup your Files